 My jumping mouse has no need of the ladder.

 I tried Timothy, 2nd cut, for bedding on the floor, along with bits of a wool sock in the sleeping loft.
-The timothy was pretty sticky… so for the Twist I used peanut shells for the floor, with just a bit of timothy on top of the shells, cut into smaller bits.
+The timothy was pretty sticky, as in more sticks than leaves, so for the Twist I used peanut shells for the floor, with just a bit of timothy on top of the shells, cut into smaller bits.

 The mouse sometimes comes when I call it.
 And, it appears to like to play peek a boo.
 When it goes into its house, the sleeping loft in the Cristal, I say, “Where’s the mouse?” over and over again… Then when it comes Out I say, sounding very happy, “There’s the mouse.”
 It seems the mouse likes hearing a happy voice at it’s appearance.